 Carole Smith Petro

-Carole Smith Petro has served UB for 27 years as an administrator in many fields.
+Carole Smith Petro served UB for over 27 years as an administrator in many fields.
 She started out as an adjunct Assistant Professor in the Department of Counseling Psychology, but later she was appointed Associate Dean of the Colleges in 1977.
 In 1982 she became the Assistant to the President of the University.

 In 1981, she won a grant from the SUNY Conferences in the Disciplines to do series on gender differences in math achievement.
 From 1984 to 1988, she served on and then chaired the State Education Commissioner's Advisory Council on Equal Opportunity for Women in Education.
-Petro is also a charter member of "The Women's Group," a professional women's group in Buffalo.
+Petro was also a charter member of "The Women's Group," a professional women's group in Buffalo.
 In addition, Petro served as a member of both the Eric County Commission on the Status of Women's appointments for women committee, and American Association of University Administrators' committee on women's concerns.
 For her contributions to the advancement of women at UB, Petro received the Bernice Poss Award in 1990.

 Affiliation(s): WBFO, University Communications